Zilliqa/delegated_staking/README.md

 # Delegated Staking

 This repository contains the contracts and scripts needed to create a staking pool that users can delegate to.
 Currently, the contracts exist in two variants:
-1. When delegating stake to the **liquid variant**, users receive a non-rebasing liquid staking token (LST) that anyone can send to the validator's contract later on to withdraw the stake plus the corresponding share of the validator rewards.
+1. When delegating stake to the **liquid variant**, users receive a non-rebasing liquid staking token (LST) that anyone can send to the pool's contract to withdraw the stake plus the corresponding share of the staking rewards.
-1. When delegating stake to the **non-liquid variant**, the users can regularly withdraw their share of the rewards without withdrawing their stake.
+1. When delegating stake to the **non-liquid variant**, users become eligible to claim their share of the staking rewards without withdrawing their stake.

 ## Prerequisites